emory/inc-mm-v4/_pages/casting.md

 # Current Projects

 These are some creative projects I'm working on that I am very interested in finding subjects for.
-If you wish to contact me about any of them, please contact me using one of the methods outlined on [my 'about' page](/about/) or by [filling out this form](https://incumbent.org/contact/).
+If you wish to contact me about any of them, please contact me using one of the methods outlined on [my 'about' page](/about/).

 *C'mon, don't be shy, you're awesome!*